#1 13th Mar 2017 at 1:41 AM Last edited by Charmful : 27th Feb 2023 at 7:33 AM. Reason: fixing special characters

 “So I invited a friend over for dinner, I hope you don’t mind.
 I figured it was okay since Franz sometimes has his girlfriend over.”

 He felt prickled at her constant references to Alanna being his girlfriend.
 He knew she just did it to wind him up because he hardly ever expressed himself and she wanted a reaction.
-He decided to ignore her and not give her the satisfaction.
-Alanna had been too busy to come over for dinner for awhile now but she was well-received by his mother in any case and had learned to take Fauna’s word with a grain of salt since they began their friendship.
+He decided to ignore her and not give her satisfaction.
+Alanna had been too busy to come over for dinner for a while now but she was well-received by his mother in any case and had learned to take Fauna’s word with a grain of salt since they began their friendship.

 “That’s fine,” his mother confirmed and shooed Lemoncake out of the dining room.
 Dolce, another one of their cats, had jumped up on the breakfast bar and was curiously sniffing the air because it smelled like raw meat.

 Franz flattened each cut of pork chop, hoping Fauna would find something better to do that try to get a rise out of him.
 Luckily, the doorbell rang and she went to answer it in a gleeful scamper.
 She returned to the kitchen with a man about the same build as Franz but not as tall.
 He had too much gel in his hair.
 Franz could tell at once that the guy was more than just a friend as far as Fauna was concerned, the way she led him in and kept her hands on him—a touch to the back, a pull at the upper arm.

 Dolce was skitty around strangers and darted off the counter and into another room at the sight of him.